QuTech-Delft/cQASM-spec/README.md

 Ultimately, `qref`s are only defined this way because it allows the classical type system to be leveraged for qubits as well.

-The following builtin functions exist for qubits.
+The following builtin functions exist for qubit references.

  - `qref() -> (qref)` (default constructor): returns a reference to a qubit that is not currently referred to by any other `qref`, or aborts if no